-The University Art Collection is open to the public - admission free
+The University Art Collection is open to the public.
+Admission is free.

 The Art Collection at the University of Stirling is a varied one comprising paintings, sketches, tapestries, sculpture and silver.
 Its focus is Scottish contemporary art.